-- I, THEREFORE, MOVE that the Board of Supervisors direct the Justice, Care and Opportunities Department (JCOD), in collaboration with Probation Department's Juvenile Special Services Bureau, the Department of Youth Development (DYD), and County Counsel, and with consultation from the Public Defender's Office and the Alternate Public Defender's Office, to do the following: - Develop an updated screening questionnaire for the Justice Connect Support Center (JCSC) that does the following: - a.
+IWE, THEREFORE, MOVE that the Board of Supervisors direct the Justice, Care and Opportunities Department (JCOD), in collaboration with Probation Department's Juvenile Special Services Bureau, the Department of Youth Development (DYD), County Counsel, the Public Defender's Office, and the Alternate Public Defender's Office, to do the following:

+- Develop an updated screening questionnaire for the Justice Connect Support Center (JCSC) that does the following: - a.
 Distinguishes whether the caller is an adult, youth, or youth's parent/guardian; - b.
 Includes non-case related content, informed by County Counsel; and - c.
 Includes a process for obtaining consent needed to allow JCSC to provide court reminders to youth. - Explore the possibility of developing a pilot to expand the usage of defense text message reminders for youth, through the Public Defender and Alternate Public Defender case management systems, where available. - 3.
-Partner with a youth-centered provider that offers transportation services for youth to begin the process of executing a contract and identifying available funding to support transportation services for youth.
+Explore partnering with a youth-centered provider that offers transportation services for youth to begin the process of executing a contract and identifying available funding to support transportation services for youth.
 The contract negotiations should consider the following: - a.
 An informed consent process for calls coming from youth, youth's parent/guardian, or service providers; - b.
-The development of clearly defined protocols for fully informed consent, liability, and youth safety; and - c.
-A process for scheduling pick-ups and drop-offs that allow for flexibility due to unpredictable court end-times.
+The development of clearly defined protocols for fully informed consent, liability, and youth safety; and

-- Make modifications to the existing JCSC system to set up transportation referrals to a youth-centered contracted provider, once selected by DYD. - 5.
+- c.
+A process for scheduling pick-ups and drop-offs that allow for flexibility due to unpredictable court end-times. - Make modifications to the existing JCSC system to set up transportation referrals to a youth-centered contracted provider, once selected by DYD. - 5.
 Implement a phased approach to integrating DYD's providers into the JCSC system so justice-involved youth who contact the JCSC system can be referred to appropriate services in the community, by developing the following: - a.
 A screening and referral processes for available services provided by DYD contracted providers; - A youth-specific intake and screening tool, which could be modeled on the screening tool used for adults in the JCSC, but that considers youth's specific needs; and - c.
 A process to receive informed consent for service referrals, workflow to contracted providers, including warm handoffs, and execution of appropriate data sharing agreements and privacy protections.

-I, FURTHER, MOVE that the Board of Supervisors direct the Probation a status report on the above directives as well as potential funding considerations, until the directives are completed.
+IWE, FURTHER, MOVE that the Board of Supervisors direct the Probation

-Department's Juvenile Special Services Bureau to continue meeting with the Los Angeles Superior Court (LASC) to explore the possibility of using the LASC's Hearing Reminder Service (HRS) system for justice-involved youth, in consideration of the confidentiality of juvenile case information, and navigating potential challenges with getting youth buy-in for a reminder system developed by the court.
+Department's Juvenile Special Services Bureau to continue meeting with the Los Angeles juvenile case information, and navigating potential challenges with getting youth buy-in for a reminder system developed by the court.